-Intangible assets subject to amortization include costs incurred by us to acquire product certifications, certain patent costs and developed technologies.
+Intangible assets subject to amortization include costs incurred by us to acquire product certifications, certain patent costs, developed technologies, and customer contracts.
 These costs are amortized on a straight-line basis over the estimated economic life of the intangible asset.
 Indefinite life intangible assets such as trademarks are recorded at cost and not amortized.

-The favorable contract asset which relates to existing ADGE customer contracts is more fully described in Note 7.
-"Intangible assets and liabilities other than goodwill".
+The favorable contract asset which relates to existing ADGE customer contracts is more fully described in Note 8.
+"Intangible Assets and Liabilities other than Goodwill".
+Customer contracts are more fully described in Note 5.
+"Aegis Contract and Related Asset Acquisition".